A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Introduction

 \begin{enumerate} \item \textbf{Representational harms.} This highlights how algorithmic systems stereotype, demean, or alienate social groups and have unequal visibility (both over- and under-exposure) and biased portrayals.
 Such portrayals reproduce unjust societal hierarchies by encoding beliefs about groups into system outputs, leading to unequal visibility and biased narratives.
 LLMs encode and reproduce beliefs and stereotypes about social groups, thereby reinforcing unjust social hierarchies across axes such as disability, gender, race/ethnicity, religion, and sexuality. \item \textbf{Interpersonal harms.} It captures instances in which AI systems adversely shape relationships between individuals or communities, including privacy violations, diminished health and well-being, and technology-facilitated violence. \item \textbf{Societal (social-system) harms.} These harms refer to downstream, macro-level impacts on institutions, norms, and collective life.
-These harms are often diffuse, cumulative, and indirectly felt: they systematize bias and inequality \cite{10.5555/3208509}, accelerate and scale harmful outcomes, and interact with existing power structures such that marginalized groups bear disproportionate burdens. \item \textbf{Discrimination, exclusion, and toxicity.} These harms occur when an LLM produces biased content, reinforces harmful stereotypes, uses toxic or offensive language, or marginalizes certain identities by normalizing narrow social norms.
-Inequity also arises when models perform disproportionately poorly for specific social or language groups. \item \textbf{Information hazards.} These harms stem from exposing sensitive information, including leakage of private data contained in training corpora and the model's ability to infer personal attributes that were not explicitly present in its training data. \item \textbf{Misinformation.} LLMs can generate false or misleading content, thereby eroding trust in reliable information sources, leaving users less informed, and causing real-world harm---especially when outputs are taken as advice in high-stakes domains such as medicine or law. \item \textbf{Malicious uses.} Adversaries can leverage LLMs to scale disinformation campaigns, craft personalized scams, or generate malicious code, increasing both the reach and effectiveness of harmful activities. \item \textbf{Human–computer interaction (HCI) risks.} The conversational nature of LLMs can induce over-trust and inappropriate reliance.
-Design choices may also manipulate users or exploit their trust to elicit sensitive information. \end{enumerate}
+These harms are often diffuse, cumulative, and indirectly felt: they systematize bias and inequality \cite{Punish_the_Poor}, accelerate and scale harmful outcomes, and interact with existing power structures, resulting in marginalized groups bearing disproportionate burdens. \item \textbf{Discrimination, exclusion, and toxicity.} These harms occur when an LLM produces biased content, reinforces harmful stereotypes, uses toxic or offensive language, or marginalizes specific identities by normalizing narrow social norms.
+Inequity also arises when models perform disproportionately poorly for specific social or language groups. \item \textbf{Information hazards.} These harms stem from exposing sensitive information, including the leakage of private data from training corpora and the model's ability to infer personal attributes that were not explicitly present in its training data. \item \textbf{Misinformation.} LLMs can generate false or misleading content, thereby eroding trust in reliable information sources, leaving users less informed, and causing real-world harm, especially when outputs are taken as advice in high-stakes domains such as medicine or law. \item \textbf{Malicious uses.} Adversaries can leverage LLMs to scale disinformation campaigns, craft personalized scams, or generate malicious code, increasing both the reach and effectiveness of harmful activities. \item \textbf{Human–computer interaction (HCI) risks.} The conversational nature of LLMs can induce over-trust and inappropriate reliance.
+Design choices may also manipulate users or exploit their trust to elicit sensitive information. \item \textbf{Needs Caution}: This category encompasses content that, while not overtly harmful or illegal, carries potential risks or ethical ambiguities.
+It may include topics that require careful handling due to their sensitive nature, potential for misinterpretation, or association with harmful stereotypes, even if not explicitly hateful or offensive.
+Examples might include discussions of sensitive historical events, certain medical or psychological topics that require expert advice, or nuanced discussions of social issues where unintended harm could arise from simplistic or biased portrayals.
+This category serves as a signal for increased vigilance and careful consideration in moderation. \end{enumerate}